dfinity/cycles-ledger/README.md

 The cycles ledger is a global ledger canister that enables principal IDs to hold cycles.

-The cycles ledger complies with the [ICRC-1 token standard](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-1).
+The cycles ledger complies with the [ICRC-2](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-2/README.md) and [ICRC-1](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-1/README.md) token standards.
+Additionally, it implements the endpoints defined in the proposed [ICRC-3](https://github.com/dfinity/ICRC-1/pull/128) standard.

-In addition to the ICRC-1 functionality, the cycles ledger provides endpoints to deposit and send out cycles, and also to create canisters using cycles.
+The cycles ledger further provides endpoints to deposit and send out cycles, and also to create canisters using cycles.
 These custom endpoints are introduced in the following.

 ## Depositing Cycles